lobernar/SpringBoot-Web-App/README.md

 ## How to run?

-Use `mvn spring-boot:run` from the root folder.
+Use `mvn clean install` from the root folder to build the whole app.
+Then use `java -jar backend/target/backend-1.0.0.jar` to run.
 Once the (Tomcat) server is running, visit `http://localhost:8080` to use the web application or use `curl` in a terminal to make HTTP requests to the server.